-- making threats or engaging in verbal abuse; - making unwelcome sexual remarks, jokes, innuendos or taunting someone about that person's body, sex, sexual orientation, gender identity, or gender expression; - displaying sexist, pornographic, or derogatory pictures; - leering or making other sexually offensive gestures; - making unnecessary physical contact, such as patting or pinching or brushing up against an individual's body.

-(3) "Sexual Exploitation": Refers to any form of sexual contact or invitation to sexual contact that is invited, incited, initiated, or encouraged by someone in a position of power, trust, or authority-including a pastoral relationship-over an individual, whether or not that individual consents to the sexual contact.
+- making threats or engaging in verbal abuse that are related to sex, sexual orientation, gender identity, or gender expression; - making unwelcome sexual remarks, jokes, innuendos, or taunting someone about that person's body, sex, sexual orientation, gender identity, or gender expression; - displaying sexist, pornographic, or derogatory pictures; - leering or making other sexually offensive gestures; - making unnecessary physical contact, such as patting or pinching or brushing up against an individual's body. - (3) Sexual Exploitation: Refers to any form of sexual contact or invitation to sexual contact that is invited, incited, initiated, or encouraged by someone in a position of power, trust, or authority-including a pastoral relationship-over an individual, whether or not that individual consents to the sexual contact.
 This would include situations in which a person in a position of power, trust, or authority over another takes advantage of that position for the purpose of securing personal sexual gratification or gain.